Skip to main content

 A stroke is when blood flow to the brain is cut off.
 This can either be due to a blood clot blocking the flow—which is called an ischemic stroke—or when a blood vessel bursts and stops the flow—which is called a hemorrhagic stroke.

-A TIA is when that blood flow stops for a short period of time, which causing stroke symptoms.
+A TIA is when that blood flow stops for a short period of time, which causes stroke symptoms.

-What should I do if I have had a TIA?
+What should I do if I have had a TIA or experience stroke symptoms?

 “A TIA should be taken just as seriously as a stroke.
 You shouldn't treat it any differently than a stroke,” Dr. Pilch said.
 “If you or a loved one has experienced any stroke symptoms, call an ambulance immediately, even if you feel it may be just a TIA.”